gesinn-it-pub/confident-skin/README.md

 ```
 * Done – Navigate to `Special:Version` on your wiki to verify that the extension is successfully installed.

+## Developing
+### Styles
+Styles are defined as SCSS in `resources/styles`.
+New SCSS files needs to be added to `setChameleonExternalStyleModules()` in `Hooks.php`.
+Changed styles are only applied after compilation.
+This is triggered e.g. by `touch LocalSettings.php`.
+See Chameleon skin for more details on this behavior.

 ## Testing
 The code is tested using Github Actions CI.
 See [ci.yml](.github/workflows/ci.yml) for details.